12 Plants For a Low Maintenance Garden

 7) Skimmia Japonica Combo

-Skimmia Japonica is one of our favourite winter plants and even made it onto our list of the best plants for winter colour.
+Skimmia Japonica is one of my favourite winter plants and even made it onto DIY Gardening’s list of the best plants for winter colour.

 A compact and evergreen shrub that produces small white or yellow flowers followed by bright red berries on the female plant, Skimmia Japonicas are perfect low-maintenance garden plants.

-The berries will stay on the branches throughout most of the winter, creating much-needed colour at an often dull time of year.
+In my garden, the berries stay on the branches throughout most of the winter, creating much-needed colour at an often dull time of year.

 There is a catch, though; the female plant will only produce berries if planted near a male plant.
-For this reason, we’ve selected two Japonica Skimmias for your low-maintenance garden.
+For this reason, I’ve selected two Japonica Skimmias for your low-maintenance garden.

-We think “Rubella” and “Obsession” would be a perfect match.
+I think “Rubella” and “Obsession” would be a perfect match and I have both in my garden.

 You can find more information about this low-maintenance shrub on the RHS website.

-Alliums mix well with hundreds of plants, but we think they look best mixed with taller plants such as grasses, lavender and coneflowers or grown over weed-suppressing groundcover plants such as hostas.
+Alliums mix well with hundreds of plants, but I think they look best mixed with taller plants such as grasses, lavender and coneflowers or grown over weed-suppressing groundcover plants such as hostas.

-Alliums will come back year after year and don’t need much attention once established.
+The alliums in my garden come back year after year and don’t need much attention.

-Next year we will be experimenting with the Alium Globemaster and a selection of 5 or 6 shorter alliums including the ever-popular “purple sensation”.
+Next year I will be experimenting with the Alium Globemaster and a selection of 5 or 6 shorter alliums, including the ever-popular “purple sensation”.

-Choose a sunny spot that’s sheltered from the wind and with well-drained soil, and you’re good to go.
-Alliums, once established, are drought-tolerant, low maintenance plants and very popular in cottage gardens and borders.
+Choose a sunny spot sheltered from the wind and with well-drained soil, and you’re good to go.
+Alliums, once established, are drought-tolerant, low-maintenance plants, and I’ve seen more of them recently in cottage gardens and borders.

 Explore our in-depth guide to planting and growing alliums here